Buhari vows to fight cyber-crimes, hate speech to standstill — Daily Times Nigeria

 “Indeed, this Administration was re-elected by Nigerians on a mandate to deliver positive and enduring Change – through maintaining our National Security; restoring sustainable and inclusive Economic Growth and Development; and fighting Corruption against all internal and external threats.

-“As I stated four years ago, “Change does not just happen… We must change our lawless habits, our attitude to public office and public trust… simply put, to bring about change, we must change ourselves by being law-abiding citizens.”
+“As I stated four years ago, change does not just happen.
+We must change our lawless habits, our attitude to public office and public trust; simply put, to bring about change, we must change ourselves by being law-abiding citizens,” he added.

 Discussion about this post